-In order for an application to be considered for a grant, applicants must go to APPLY on our website and submitted all application materials no later than October 1, 2017.
-Letters of Recommendations must be submitted by the recommender by October 8, 2017.
+In order for an application to be considered for a grant, applicants must go to APPLY on our website and submitted all application materials no later than October 1, 2018.
+Letters of Recommendations must be submitted by the recommender by October 8, 2018.
 If you encounter problems, contact Keri Liechty.

 Are you applying with a colleague to the PGR Grant?
-If yes, the Project Director will submit the application requirements and add additional Team Members during the application process.
-All other Team Members will receive an email to create a user account and join the specific PGR project proposal.
-Additional team members must email resume and submit recommender contact information to Keri Liechty by October 1, 2017.
+If yes, the Project Director will submit the required application documents and specify additional team members during the application process.

+Every other team member will receive an invitation via email to create a user account and join the specific PGR team.
+Each team member will then upload a résumé and provide contact information for a colleague who has agreed to submit a letter of recommendation.
+Contact Keri Liechty with any questions.